 One of the biggest demands for water in your home is your washing machine.
 One way to use less water is by upgrading to an HE washer, which can use 20 to 66% less water than traditional machines, according to the American Cleaning Institute, cutting your cost per wash significantly.

 For the most efficient laundry process, and to avoid rewashing, chose a detergent you can count on to remove soils and stains on the first wash.
-Tide detergents are concentrated, so there are more cleaning ingredients and less water in each dose compared to other brands.
+Tide detergents are concentrated (link to Compaction article), so there are more cleaning ingredients and less water in each dose compared to other brands.

 Use the Right Amount of Detergent